Frequently Asked Questions

-Our Indiana State Fair App has an interactive list of daily events going on at the Indiana State Fair to help you choose what all you want to fit in to your day.
+Our Indiana State Fair App pres. by WGU Indiana has an interactive list of daily events going on at the Indiana State Fair to help you choose what all you want to fit in to your day.
 Daily sheets will also be available each day of the Indiana State Fair at the Gates and Information Booths presented by Prairie Farms.
 All of this information is available at indianastatefair.com

 Where is alcohol sold at the Indiana State Fair?

 For all fairgoers 21 years of age and older, alcohol can be purchased and consumed at designated times at the Chevrolet Silverado Free Stage Bar and the Hoosier Lottery Grandstand.
-The Indiana Beer, Wine and Spirit Exhibit in Grand Hall will also offer the opportunity for fairgoers to taste and purchase some of the best craft beverages Indiana has to offer.
+The Indiana Beer, Wine and Spirits pres. by Visit Indiana in Grand Hall will also offer the opportunity for fairgoers to taste and purchase some of the best craft beverages Indiana has to offer.

 Are weapons permitted at the Indiana State Fairgrounds & Event Center?

 No person in possession of a deadly weapon shall be permitted onto or be permitted to remain on the Fairgrounds; any person properly licensed to carry a firearm must secure the firearm in a locked compartment of his/her vehicle and it shall not be visible to a passerby.